standardgalactic/third-brain/Readwise/Readwise Syncs.md

     - 36 highlights from Design A Key-value Store
     - 61 highlights from What the Heck Are You Actually Using NoSQL For?

+- [[2023-04-24]] 2:25 PM — Synced 2 highlights from 1 document.
+    - 2 highlights from Unnamed Document